 If you’re a graduate you can complete a higher-level apprenticeship.

-These were set up to enhance the work skills of graduates are it was revealed that graduates coming out of university were earning less than those who did apprenticeships instead.
+These were set up to enhance the work skills of graduates when it was revealed that graduates coming out of university were earning less than those who did apprenticeships instead.

 Many graduates are great academically but have little business experience or the skills needed to thrive in the work place.

-This is why more and more employers are recognising the value of offering graduate apprenticeships which offers bright graduates the chance to earn and learn about the workplace at the same time.
+This is why more and more employers are recognising the value of offering graduate apprenticeships which offer bright graduates the chance to earn and learn about the workplace at the same time.

-The trust runs short free courses called Get into which enables you to gain the relevant skills and experience for work and also offers help and support after as you look for a job.
+The trust runs short free courses called Get into.
+These not only provide you with relevant skills and experience for work, but also offer continuing help and support as you look for a job.

 Find out more at http://www.princes-trust.org.uk/.

 Make an appointment with a good agency and they’ll ask you about the kind of work you’re looking for.
-Agencies won’t charge you to register (if you come across any online that ask for money just delete the emails).
+Agencies won’t charge you to register (if you come across any online that ask for money, ignore them).

 Once a suitable role comes up, they’ll contact you and you’ll be out to work in no time.

-CV’s have one purpose only and that’s to get you an interview.
+CVs have one purpose only and that’s to get you into job interviews.

 It’s the first thing potential employers look at.
 This means you only have about a page (keep your CV short, no-one wants to read reams of information!) to make yourself stand out and to show what an asset you will be to the team.

-Employers for big companies tend to skim CV’s for 30 seconds before moving on to the next so keep it straight to the point and explain why you’ll be a good addition to their company and an asset to the team.
+Employers for big companies tend to skim CV’s for 30 seconds before moving on to the next so keep it concise and straight to the point.

 However, don’t be daunted by those who have more experience than you – we’ve all got to start somewhere!